aidan-stritch/Personal-Interests-Manager/README.md

 - flask_login - This was used to handle the users logging in and out of the site securely
 - Heroku - This was chosen to host the website app for deployment.
 ## Testing
+The following manual testing was done to ensure that the website had no bugs or layout issues and that all links and features worked correctly.
 ### Individual Page Testing
 #### Index Page
 - Click on "Profile" link in nav bar and verify that an error message is displayed prompting